S. Dhanabalan

-Suppiah Dhanabalan (சு. தனபாலன்; born 8 August 1937), also known as S. Dhanabalan, is a Singaporean former politician who served as Minister for Foreign Affairs between 1980 and 1988.
+Suppiah Dhanabalan (Note: சுப்பையா தநபாலன்) (born 8 August 1937) is a Singaporean former politician who served as Minister for Foreign Affairs between 1980 and 1988.
 A member of the governing People's Action Party (PAP), he was the Member of Parliament (MP) representing Kallang SMC between 1976 and 1991, and the Kuo Chuan ward of Toa Payoh GRC between 1991 and 1996.

 Dhanabalan was a prominent political leader in Singapore during the 1980s, where he served as Minister for Foreign Affairs between 1980 and 1988, Minister for National Development between 1987 and 1992, and Minister for Trade and Industry between 1992 and 1993 under Prime Ministers Lee Kuan Yew and Goh Chok Tong.

 He had also served as Leader of the House between 1985 and 1987.

-Early life
+Early life and education

 Dhanabalan was born in 1937 to Suppiah Arumugam, a clerk at a naval base and Gunaretnam Suppiah.
 He was the third child and the eldest son in a family of three girls and three boys.

 Born in a Singaporean Indian family of Tamil descent, he was raised as a Hindu.
 Later in his life, he became a devout Christian (Brethren).

-Education

 He attended Victoria School before graduating from the University of Malaya with a Bachelor of Arts with second class honours degree in economics.